Coldcard/firmware/docs/seed-xor.md

 ## Background

-[_Seed XOR_](https://seedxor.com) works by taking any number of 24-word
+[_Seed XOR_](https://seedxor.com) works by taking any number of seed phrases in BIP-39 style, and simply XOR-ing them together, bit-by-bit into a new phrase.
+All seed phrases have to be of the same length.

-seed phrases in BIP-39 style, and simply XOR-ing them together, bit-by-bit into a new phrase.
+The last word contains checksum.

-The last word (in 24-word case, which is the only width we support) has 8 bits of checksum.
-For the "parts" (sometimes called "shares") this checksum is calculated as normal for BIP-39, but those final 8-bits are not used in the XOR process.
+For the "parts" (sometimes called "shares") this checksum is calculated as normal for BIP-39, but those final bits are not used in the XOR process.
 But the checksums still protects the integrity of the individual parts.
+In 24-words XOR last 8 bits are checksum and in 12-words XOR last 4 bits are checksum.

 Useful properties of this approach: